Defender API: Features, Functionality, and Usage

 The /adversarial-activity endpoints contain detailed compromise activity detected on your network, categorized according to threat type.

-For the GET endpoint queries., the default values are used for all parameters.
+For GET endpoint queries, default values are applied to all parameters if none are specified.

 Retrieve contacted adversaries